Vicky Smith is the Founder of Earth Changers

-I quite liked researching and writing conference programmes, recruiting speakers, negotiating sponsorships, exhibition sales and overseeing venue logistics.
+I liked researching and writing conference programmes, recruiting speakers, negotiating sponsorships, exhibition sales and overseeing venue logistics.
 It was great to be disruptive and deal with cutting edge companies and technologies.
-With a colleague, I ran the world’s first conferences on Ecommerce in the Aerospace industry – with Boeing, Airbus and other aviation companies (mostly), kicking the conservative trade events up the backside.
+With a colleague, I ran the world’s first conferences on Ecommerce in the Aerospace industry – with Boeing, Airbus and other aviation companies (mostly) - kicking the conservative trade events up the backside.
 Although, things got a bit close for comfort when sponsors brought un-named Defence industry contractors with body guards.
 So we stopped that!

-It was amazing to work in a company with what would now be recognised as a start-up culture, and a bunch of people intentionally recruited for being smart, non-conformist and having done interesting things in life.
+It was amazing to work in a company with what would now be recognised as start-up culture, and a bunch of people intentionally recruited for being smart, non-conformist and having done interesting things in life.
 We worked long and hard together.
 We played hard and travelled together for work.
 We practically lived together.
-It was a special time with fun and crazy memories with special people, many of whom even now are more like family than friends.
+It was a special time with fun and crazy memories with special people, many of whom still are more like family than friends.

 I travelled the world with different colleagues putting on conferences, away every three months or so to cities, such as Seattle, Toulouse, Oslo, Brussels, Paris, Las Vegas, San Francisco, LA, New York and more.
 Some of these were handy locations for an intentional blast for work, some I probably wouldn’t have considered visiting for leisure but pleasantly surprised me.
 But at the end of the day (or five), one conference hotel interior looks much like any other, so it was the random travels after an event with colleagues that made the trips.
 I’ll never forgot jumping on a train across the mountains in Norway and ending up in a (now Lonely Planet-celebrated, then unknown outside the country) traditional sheep’s head festival; or great California road trips with the girls, although it was more A Team van for work than Thelma and Louise.